- Osteochondritis dissecans is a bone and cartilage condition that most often occurs in the knee.

 - Secure a loose bone fragment to allow it to heal

-- Remove the osteochondritis dissecans lesion and reconstruct the cartilage (typically a last resort)
+- Remove the osteochondritis dissecans lesion and reconstruct the cartilage (typically the last resort)